MaistoV/UninaSoC/README.md

 * SoC-level tests, QuestaSim:
    * Requires license
    * Supports Xilinx IPs
-   * Students can access a shared machine simulator access
+   * Students can access a licensed host for simulator access

 # Environment and Tools Version
 This project was verified on Ubuntu 22.04.